 - Pili: These hair-like appendages on the outside of the cell allow it to stick to surfaces and transfer genetic material to other cells.
 This can contribute to the spread of illness in humans.

 Heterotrophic bacteria, or heterotrophs, get their energy through consuming organic carbon.
 Most absorb dead organic material, such as decomposing flesh.
 Some of these parasitic bacteria kill their host, while others help them.

-Autotrophic bacteria (or just autotrophs) make their own food, through either:
+Autotrophic bacteria (or just autotrophs) make their own food, either through either:

 - chemosynthesis, using carbon dioxide, water, and chemicals such as ammonia, nitrogen, sulfur, and others

-Bacteria that use chemosynthesis are known as chemoautotrophs.
-These are commonly found in ocean vents and in the roots of legumes, such as alfalfa, clover, peas, beans, lentils, and peanuts.
+Those that use chemosynthesis are known as chemoautotrophs.
+These bacteria are commonly found in ocean vents and in the roots of legumes, such as alfalfa, clover, peas, beans, lentils, and peanuts.

 Aerobes, or aerobic bacteria, can only grow where there is oxygen.
 Some types can cause problems for the human environment, such as corrosion, fouling, problems with water clarity, and bad smells.

 Anaerobes, or anaerobic bacteria, can only grow where there is no oxygen.
 In humans, this is mostly in the gastrointestinal tract.
 They can also cause gas gangrene, tetanus, botulism, and most dental infections.

 Facultative anaerobes, or facultative anaerobic bacteria, can live either with or without oxygen, but they prefer environments where there is oxygen.
 They are mostly found in soil, water, vegetation and some normal flora of humans and animals.
 Examples include Salmonella.

 Mesophiles, or mesophilic bacteria, are the bacteria responsible for most human infections.
 They thrive in moderate temperatures, around 37 degrees Celsius.
 This is the temperature of the human body.